 Mold growth can be stopped and removed in a house.
 Its presence does not mean you won’t be able to buy or sell a house.
 It means that there is an unexpected source of moisture in the house which needs to be resolved.
 Once the source of moisture is determined, the mold can be removed and both parties can feel confident that mold will not be an issue in the real estate transaction.

-Scott Taylor has been awarded the Council-certified Indoor Environmental Consultant (CIEC) designation by the American Council for Accredited Certification (ACAC).
+Scott Taylor has been awarded the Council-certified Indoor Environmental Consultant (CIEC) and Council-certified Residential Mold Inspector (CRMI) designation by the American Council for Accredited Certification (ACAC).
 This prestigious, board-awarded certification recognizes Taylor’s knowledge and field experience in indoor environmental investigation and consulting.

 To earn the CIEC designation, Scott passed a rigorous examination based on respected industry texts.
 He then submitted documented, verifiable field experience to a board of peers, earning a unanimous vote of approval.